-123. Any entity which shall succeed by purchase, merger or consolidation to the properties, substantially as an entity, of either Party, shall be subject to the obligations of its predecessor to this Agreement.
+13. Any entity which shall succeed by purchase, merger or consolidation to the properties, substantially as an entity, of either Party, shall be subject to the obligations of its predecessor to this Agreement.
 No other assignment of this Agreement or of any of the rights or obligations hereunder shall be made.

-134. AS TO ALL MATTERS OF CONSTRUCTION AND INTERPRETATION, THIS AGREEMENT SHALL BE INTERPRETED IN ACCORDANCE WITH THE LAWS OF THE STATE OF TEXAS
+14. AS TO ALL MATTERS OF CONSTRUCTION AND INTERPRETATION, THIS AGREEMENT SHALL BE INTERPRETED IN ACCORDANCE WITH THE LAWS OF THE STATE OF TEXAS.

 15. Any notice, request, or statement provided pursuant to this Agreement shall be in writing and shall be considered as having been given, if delivered personally, when delivered, or, if either electronically communicated, mailed, postage prepaid, sent by express mail, or overnight delivery, or if telecopied to the other Party, then, when sent, to the following: